-Chef chapa (griddle) placed over a hot fire; a large flat-bottomed skillet would also work.
+Chef Francis Mallmann prepares this first-course dish on a chapa (griddle) placed over a hot fire; a large flat-bottomed skillet would also work.
 He cooks goat cheese on one side only, until it develops a delectable brown crust.
 Then he places the warm cheese on toasts and tops them with spicy olives.

 Ten 1-inch-thick slices of peasant bread, cut from a long loaf

 1/2 cup extra-virgin olive oil, plus more for the griddle

 1 teaspoon crushed red pepper